papis/papis/doc/source/database_structure.rst

 * and the value can be any string (with optional quotes required to include spaces).
 * the terms in the search query can be optionally separated by keywords such as ``AND`` (default), ``OR`` or ``NOT`` to construct complex queries.
 * the terms can also contain regex characters to extend the matching.
+If those characters should be part of the query (e.g. parentheses), they should be escaped.

 .. note::